Most career advice starts in the wrong place.

 The Courage to Choose

-Here’s the uncomfortable truth: finding your north star requires making choices.
+Here’s the uncomfortable truth: finding your career north star requires making choices.
 Real choices.
 Not “I want everything” choices, but actual trade-offs that close off some paths to open others.

 This is why most people avoid the work.
 Keeping your direction vague preserves the illusion that you can have it all.
-Clarity reveals that you can’t—that saying yes to this direction means saying no to that one.
+Clarity reveals that you can’t — that saying yes to this direction means saying no to that one.

 But vague direction isn’t freedom.
 It’s paralysis disguised as optionality.
-You end up going wherever the current takes you, congratulating yourself on “keeping options open” while your actual life is decided by whoever makes the loudest demands.
+You end up going wherever the current takes you, congratulating yourself on “keeping options open” while your actual career is decided by whoever makes the loudest demands.

 A north star gives you something to navigate by.
-Without one, you’re not free—you’re just lost.
+Without one, you’re not free — you’re just lost.

 But once you have it, everything else becomes clearer.
 Your systems have a purpose.
 Your tactics have direction.
 Your daily effort connects to something larger than the day’s demands.